Kaitag Dictionary §

 Plain stops and affricates are aspirated: /pʰ/ п, /tʰ/ т, /tsʰ/ ц, /tʃʰ/ ч, /kʰ/ к, /qʰ/ ҡ.

-The digraphs пв /ɸ/, ву /w/, and гҳ /ɣ/ appear in onomatopoeia only.
+The digraphs пв /ɸ/, ву /w/, and гҳ /ɣ/ appear only in onomatopoeia.
 The phonemes /ħ/ хӏ, /ʡ/ гӏ, and /uˤ/ ю appear in dialectal forms.

 Following a non-sonorant consonant, the letter в usually marks labialization rather than a separate sound: чӏвел /tʃʼʷel/ "two", швел /ʃʷel/ "five".